 Sample Source: Stonewood Financial*1234

-“These client reports just add a whole other layer of value during the sales process.
-And I’ve spoken to agents who’ve seen an uptick in apps taken, in part, because of these,” says Brokerage Consultant, Scott Turner.
+The client reports can add a whole other layer of value during the sales process.
+We've even spoken to agents who’ve seen an uptick in apps taken, in part, because of these.

 People need to know WIIFM- “What’s In It For Me”

 As you’re digging into the sales process, your prospect needs to know it isn’t just about a sale for you.
 They want to know what benefit they’re getting if they choose to buy.
 They need to know how their life will be transformed for the better through what you’re offering.

 By creating personal context for them.
 Describe a vision of the future that they’ve said they want.
 To make that future come alive, you have to make the results measurable, attainable, relevant, and time-bound —or S.M.A.R.T.